disp06/WOL_telegram_bot/README.md

 10. Send the command to your bot:
 "/wol AA:BB:CC:DD:EE:FF"
 The MAC address must be specified for the computer you want to wake up from sleep.

+NOTE: Remotely waking-up-computers MUST BE in a server local network use only!